 Whether you’re in the market for epic roller coasters, a trip with Harry Potter on the Hogwarts Express, or the Walt Disney World Resort vacation of a lifetime, here’s everything you need to know about choosing the Orlando theme parks that are the best fit for both your interests and your kids’ age group.

-Best Orlando theme park for kids and kids at heart
+Best Orlando Theme Park for Kids and Kids at Heart

-Best for lifelong learners
+Best for Lifelong Learners

-Soon, there’ll be even more ways to explore with the opening of The Soul of Jazz: An American Adventure at the American Adventure Pavilion, as well as the interactive Play Pavilion full of hands-on activities for every age group.
 If your travel plans allow for it, visit EPCOT during one of its seasonal festivals for a deeper dive into arts, food and wine, flowers and gardening, and other culturally enriching pursuits.

-Disney’s Hollywood Studios
+3. Disney’s Hollywood Studios

-Best theme park in Florida for Star Wars and Pixar fans
+Best Theme Park in Florida for Star Wars and Pixar fans